 Businesses opting to advertise on the platform will need to add the Pinterest Tag to personal sites.
 With the Pinterest Tag, you can track how successfully your ads generate website traffic, including conversions, campaign performance, and new audience list building capabilities.

 The secret to effective content is to create visually appealing Pins that embody your business’ mission and catch the attention of users.
 Keep your audience in mind and create high-quality, consistent content.
 To achieve a professional aesthetic, take the time to check out Pinterest’s product specifications to use as a guide when you’re creating content.
 Always strive to improve content and ensure that your Pins are relevant - Pinterest Analytics is a great tool to help you determine the effectiveness of content.
 Powerful Pinterest content generates increased following, brand awareness and most importantly, website traffic growth and sales.

 Be sure to include a full-text description alongside your Pin and make it informative.
 You have up to 500 characters to add context and a call to action.
 This is a prime opportunity to reinforce your branding and showcase how your products and services can help the Pinners find a solution to their query.

 Hashtags are also an important asset to include in your description to improve discoverability.
 Hashtags are searchable and often used to identify trending topics.
 Carefully select a few hashtags to help users to find your Pins.
 If you’re in need of hashtag ideas, use the autocomplete suggestions tool available when you search your topic on Pinterest.

-For product-based businesses, Pinterest’s marketing potential for increased sales is undeniable.
-The platform is an incredibly beneficial tool for any business looking to gain brand visibility exposure or accelerate sales.
+For product-based businesses, Pinterest’s marketing potential for increased sales is unparalleled.
+The platform is an incredibly beneficial tool for any business looking to gain brand awareness or accelerate sales.
 Is your brand looking to achieve this?
 Contact us at Digital Stand for a further discussion on how we can help you achieve your Pinterest goals.